 - Moisturize: When I am super dry, I’ll add a moisturizer on-top of my oils before bed!
 I’ll use my cleansing balm as a moisturizer or this night cream!

 - Don’t forget your lips and eyes: The ultimate eye cream is this one.
 Don’t forget dry lips!
-This is my favorite lip balm, and you can get it free with any purchase on their website.
-Simply add a lip balm to your cart and use code LEXI at checkout and the cost will be deducted.
+This is my favorite lip balm, and you can get 10% off your Primally Pure order with code LEXI

 - Bonus: Face masks to the rescue!
 My two favorite masks right now are: Charcoal Balancing Mask and these Brighten & Tighten Sheet Masks!
 I use a mask 2-3x a week and notice a huge difference in my skin!